grandma-collaboration/grandma-cookbook/doc2/FA_Checklist_8.md

 - Inform the next shifters about what they should track for the next 72 hours.
 - Ensure that the Science READY images (calibrated images with WCS corrected) are uploaded to the corresponding folder in OwnCloud.
 - Make sure the photometry values are updated in SkyPortal under sources -> click on the event link -> scroll down to Photometry -> click on ‘upload additional photometry’ and also in the OwnCloud folder.
+- Make sure to update the summary as often as observations and images are uploaded.
 - Write the circular with your team, adding all telescope teams in the author list, Follow-up advocates on duty, WC, and core team.
 Report a subset if there are too many observations and ensure validation from the core team.
 - At the end of the process, label the event STOP GRANDMA.